KohlsTechnology/hierarchy/README.md

 ### Merging

-Hierarchy does a deep merge on the yaml structure, with the exception of lists.
-Lists will be completely overwritten, so choose wisely where to use them.
+The `hierarchy` utility processes the YAML structure as a deep merge, with the exception of lists.
+Lists are completely overwritten, and therefore, it is important to keep that in mind when using them.

 ### Hierarchy

 The hierarchy is defined in the file `hierarchy.lst`.
 This is a simple text file that lists one include folder per line and supports comments prefixed with `#`.
 The directories listed can be relative or absolute (try to avoid) paths.
-You can have directories included that are higher or lower in the structure.
-You have complete control.
+You can have directories included that are higher or lower in the structure to control their precedence.
 You can look at examples [here](https://github.com/KohlsTechnology/hierarchy/blob/master/testdata/).

 #### Example content
 ```
-../defaults    #this is first ... lowest priority
+../defaults    #this is the first ... lowest priority
-../marketing   #this is second
+../marketing   #this is the second
-../development #this is third ... highest priority
+../development #this is the third ... highest priority
 ```

-In this case it will load all yaml files from ../defaults, then merge it with everything in ../marketing, and lastly merges it with everything in ../development.
-You can also use the relative path ./, which means it'll also load the variables defined in contextDir directly (same folder that as hierarchy.lst).
-You can insert ./ in whatever order you want in the hierarchy.lst - it will determine its priority.
+In this case, it will load all yaml files from `../defaults`, then merge it with everything in `../marketing`, and lastly merge it with everything in `../development`.
+You can also use the relative path `./`, which means that it will also load variables defined in contextDir directly (same folder level as `hierarchy.lst`).
+You can insert `./` in any desired order in the `hierarchy.lst`, thus determining its priority.

 #### Example